 - Supported account types: choose “Accounts in any organizational directory and personal Microsoft accounts”.
 This is an important step.
 Without the correct selection, you will be limited by who is able to share their contacts based on the type of Microsoft account they have.

-- Redirect URI: enter the public URL of your Proxy URL from Step 1.
+- Redirect URI: select the Web platform and enter the public URL of your Proxy URL from Step 1.

 - Click Register to create the registration.
 You should be redirected to the new App registration.

 - Click on Manage > Branding in the App registrations side menu.
 This page lets you specify what the user will see and input your branding details:

 - Upload your logo, paying close attention to Microsoft’s requirements for image format and size.
 This is considered best practice since it creates a visual cue for users as they are being asked to share their information.

 - Enter the URLs for your Home page, Terms of Service and Privacy Statement.
 These pages are linked to from the OAuth consent page.

 - If you prefer to verify your domain using DNS follow these instructions.
 The following steps describe verifying your domain by adding a file to your server.

 - Click Configure a domain or Update domain (depending on which is visible)

 - Select the Verify a new domain tab, if it is visible.

 - Upload the JSON content to the location specified on the form.